Fujifilm XP140 vs Nikon D3400

 The XP140 can be obtained in five different colors (black, blue, yellow, green, white), while the D3400 is available in two color-versions (black, red).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably larger (56 percent) than the Fujifilm XP140.
+It is worth mentioning in this context that the XP140 is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.
 More than that, the XP140 is water-proof up to 25m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP140 has a lens built in, whereas the D3400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D3400 and their specifications in the Nikon Lens Catalog.